sensorium/Mozzi/README.md

 Compiles for and runs on a STM32F103C8T6 blue pill board, with a bunch of caveats (see below), i.e. on a board _without_ a real DAC.
 Should probably run on any other board supported by the [STM32duino core](https://github.com/stm32duino/Arduino_Core_STM32) (although this theory is untested).
+When trying any other board, you probably want to check the platform specific settings (see below), carefully, importantly, whether the desired output resolution is achievable, and whether the desired output pins are PWM capable.

 - Audio output is PWM-based to pin PA8, by default (HIFI-mode: PA8 and PA9)
 - Timers 3 (PWM output), and 2 (audio rate) are used by default.
 - The STM32-specific options (pins, timers) can be configured in AudioConfigSTM32duino.h
 - Default audio resolution is currently set to 10 bits, which yields 70khZ PWM frequency on a 72MHz CPU.
+IMPORTANT: Should your CPU be slower, you will need to lower the audio resolution!
-HIFI mode is 2*7bits at up to 560Khz (but limited to 5 times audio rate)
+- HIFI mode is 2*7bits at up to 560Khz with a 72MHz CPU (but limited to 5 times audio rate)
-- Analog input (mozziAnalogRead() and AUDIO_INPUT) are _not_ yet implemented!
-(Contributions welcome)
+- Analog input implementation is somewhat experimental, and may not be able to service a whole lot of pins (contributions welcome)
+- AUDIO_INPUT is completely untested (but implemented in theory)
+- Note that AUDIO_INPUT and mozziAnalogRead() return values in the STM32's full ADC resolution (the exact range depending on the board in use) rather than AVR's 0-1023.
 - twi_nonblock is not ported

 ### Teensy 3.0/3.1/3.2/3.4/3.5/LC